Q. What is the Musicality Network?

 Q. I have a friend who wants lessons, can I get a discount for referring them to a Musicality Network Teacher?

 A. Absolutely!
-If you refer a friend, neighbor, or family member to us and they sign up for lessons with one of our teachers, we will give you a 20.00 credit off your next invoice for each family referral.
+If you refer a friend, neighbor, or family member to us and they sign up for lessons with one of our teachers, we will give you a free lesson in your next invoice for each family referral (maximum 60 minute lesson credit).
 Please be sure and let us know their name ahead of time, or have them be sure and mention it to us.
 Our parents are our best advertisers, we appreciate you spreading the word about our teachers!

 Q. Can I just meet the teacher before signing up for lessons?